-- 1) Economies of scale meaning bringing forward future upgrades/expansion are more economic; - 2) Desire to increase the capacity of that network area; - 3) Network reinforcement considerations; - 4) Other customer loads that are forecast/shared infrastructure; and - 5) Increased delivery pressure for future proofing.
+- 1) Economies of scale achieved by bringing forward future upgrades/expansion may lower costs - 2) Strategic need to increase the capacity of that network area - 3) Network reinforcement considerations - 4) Shared infrastructure for other customer loads that are forecast and - 5) Increased delivery pressure for future proofing.

-First Gas will never seek to recover the costs of the work above from the applicant.
-We consider this work is part of our ongoing management of the network and should be covered through our general network expenditure.
+Firstgas will never seek to recover the costs of the work above from the applicant.
+We consider this work to be part of our ongoing management of the network and that it should be covered through our general network expenditure.

-To determine the cost First Gas uses when modelling the capital contribution, we also complete a design (and pricing) study for the minimum work required to serve the applicant's request.
+To determine the cost Firstgas uses when modelling the capital contribution, we also complete a design (and pricing) study for the minimum work required to serve the applicant's request.
 When conducting this work, we use the smallest standard size network element that would serve the requirements.

-This carve-out does not apply when an applicant requests that we install a larger network asset, or nonstandard solution to serve their future requirements.
+This carve-out does not apply when an applicant requests that we install a larger network asset, or non-standard solution to serve their future requirements.
 In this case, the full expenditure would relate to the applicant's request and would be included in the incremental cost calculation.